SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Appendix

 \subsubsection{Understanding}

-To generate ground truth for the understanding dimension, we utilize GPT-4o to perform context extraction.
+To generate ground-truth for the understanding dimension, we utilize GPT-4.1 to perform context extraction.
 The extracted context is structured into the following components: Problem Scenario (describing the overall context of the problem), Goal (specifying what needs to be solved), Known Quantities (listing explicitly provided numerical values or facts), Unknown Quantities (identifying variables or values to be determined), Relationships and Constraints (detailing connections and limitations between pieces of information), and Irrelevant Information (pinpointing details not pertinent to the solution).
-The prompt employed to guide GPT-4o in extracting this contextual information for ground truth generation is presented in Fig.~\ref{fig.prompt_un}.
-To enhance the performance of GPT-4o in generating these contexts, we employed a three-shot prompting strategy.
-To ensure the quality of this generated ground truth, we adopt the human verification and iterative regeneration strategy outlined by \cite{chen2024dr}.
-Specifically, after the initial generation of ground truth contexts, a random 10\% sample of these is manually assessed by human annotators.
-If the annotators find less than 80\% of the sampled contexts satisfactory, the entire set of contexts is regenerated using a refined approach, and the verification process is repeated.
+The prompt employed to guide GPT-4.1 in extracting this contextual information for ground-truth generation is presented in Fig.~\ref{fig.prompt_un}.